MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-cli-runs.md

 ms.topic: how-to
 ms.custom: mlflow, devx-track-azurecli, cliv2, devplatv2, update-code, FY25Q1-Linter
 ms.devlang: azurecli
-#Customer intent: As a data scientist, I want to know how to track my machine learning experiments and models with MLflow so I can use MLflow for tracking.
+#Customer intent: As a data scientist, I want to know how to track my machine learning experiments and models with MLflow so I can use MLflow for tracking in Azure Machine Learning.
 ---

 # Track experiments and models with MLflow

-In this article, you learn how to use MLflow for tracking experiments and runs in Azure Machine Learning workspaces. *Tracking* is the process of saving relevant information about experiments.
+*Tracking* is the process of saving relevant information about experiments.
+In this article, you learn how to use MLflow for tracking experiments and runs in Azure Machine Learning workspaces.
 The saved metadata varies by experiment, and can include:

 - Code
 - Environment details such as OS version and Python packages